suborbital/docs/website/docs/atmo/runnable-api/response.md

 # Modifying responses

 When a Runnable is used to handle an HTTP request, Atmo will bind that request to the Runnable.
 The `resp` namespace of the Runnable API can then be used to modify the response that Atmo will send to the caller.

-For Rust, these methods are available under the `resp` module, for example `resp::set_header()`.
+For Rust, these methods are available under the `resp` module.

+Example `resp::set_header()`

 Swift and TypeScript/AssemblyScript support is coming soon.

 The following namespace methods are available: